Create your Own Ha'akoa for your 'Ohana, Organization, and Community.

 Time It is recommended that your haʻakoa proper be 30 to 60 seconds, introductions my be added to this time.

-Wāhine History honors our wāhine warriors, fighting in wāhine battle groups, or fighting along side their husbands, fathers, and brothers.
+Wāhine Our warrior history is filled with wāhine warriors, fighting in wāhine battle groups, or fighting along side their husbands, fathers, and brothers.
 Accordingly, wāhine are welcome and encouraged to participate in Haʻakoa.
 Since wāhine where warriors like the kāne, both are encouraged to learn and use Haʻakoa, i.e., same words, same moments, same energy, same mana.